 Dr. Buchowski is an Associate Professor of Orthopaedic and Neurological Surgery and Director of the Center for Spinal Tumors at Washington University in St. Louis, Missouri.
 He is a specialist in spinal tumors, metastatic spine disease, and complex reconstructive spine surgery of the cervical, thoracic and lumbar spine.
 His research interests include: clinical outcomes following surgery for spinal tumors and metastatic spine disease, clinical outcome following complex reconstructive surgery, and the role of biologics in spine surgery.

 Dr. Buchowski earned his bachelor and master of science degrees in molecular biophysics and biochemistry from Yale University and his medical degree from The Johns Hopkins University School of Medicine.
 He completed a residency in orthopaedic surgery at Johns Hopkins, where he served as administrative chief resident at The Johns Hopkins Hospital.
 He was fellowship trained in adult and pediatric spine surgery in the Department of Orthopaedic Surgery at Washington University School of Medicine.
 He is a diplomate of the American Board of Orthopaedic Surgery.

-Lawrence G. Lenke, MD
+Lawrence G. Lenke, MD, chief of service

 Dr. Lenke earned his medical degree from Northwestern University in Evanston, IL in 1986.
 He completed both his residency and his fellowship training in orthopedic surgery and pediatric/adult spinal surgery at Washington University School of Medicine in St. Louis.